ivanpudin/dsm-project/README.md

 # How to run the app

-First, create .env file inside server folder
+First, create .env file inside the server folder

 Add credentials for at least admin user to this file: